PoorvikaBhat/journey_builder/README.md

 ### Sync your fork

 Typically you will have changes committed to the master/branch while you are working on your own repo.
 Ensure that your fork is always up-to-date (preferably during the start of your day) with changes merged by others.
-This will ensure you can keep merge conflicts to a minimum.
+This will ensure you can keep merge conflicts to a minimum

-git remote add upstream - the master/branch url.
+git remote add upstream - the master/branch url
 In this example, I have used the master itself

 ╰─$ git remote -v